autowarefoundation/autoware_core_universe_prototype/docker/README.md

 ### Building Docker images on your local machine

-If you build the images locally instead of pulling them from the server, run the following command:
+To build the images locally, run the following command:

 ```bash
 cd autoware/